riyachaudhary07/Goldieman/README.md

-# MarioGame
+# GoldieMan
-A simple Mario Game developed in android studio
+A simple Goldie man game developed in android studio